sirenuf/CODPatch-PS3/README.md

 <br>

 # Install
-**Download** the zip file from [here](https://github.com/sirenuf/CODPatch-PS3/releases/latest) and read the instructions.
+**Download** the zip file from the **Releases page** [here](https://github.com/sirenuf/CODPatch-PS3/releases/latest) and read the installation instructions over there.
 After following them, start any COD on a new account and it will just work™.

 <br>